 A summarized project schedule that highlights the major tasks and their timelines.
 This type of project schedule is suitable for presenting the project to senior representatives of the external stakeholders, who do not need to know about any technical details.

 A milestone schedule is used to track the progress of a project based on the milestones.
 It defines several milestones and their timelines.
 A project team can determine their progress in a glance by looking at the milestone schedule.

-This is the most detailed and operational-level project schedule that focuses on every activity and its timelines.
+This is the most detailed and operational-level type that focuses on every activity and its timelines.
 It is usually created to be used internally by the project team to keep track of all the project elements.

 The project schedule is primarily created to guide the project team throughout the project’s lifecycle.
-During the execution of the project, the project schedule is compared to the current progress of the project, and some new information is added to the project schedule:
+During the execution of the project, it is compared to the current progress of the project, and some new information is added:

 - Deliverables: The outcomes of a project.

 - Tasks: Different activities to be performed to achieve the deliverables.

 - Task Starting and ending dates: Dates when a particular task is expected to start and complete.

 - Task Dependencies: The requirements need to be fulfilled before starting a task.